This tour is no longer available, please see similar tours below or send an enquiry

 On today’s ride we are joined by members of the Trinidad Cycling Club with plenty of time to chat and interact as we all cycle to the fishing village of La Boca, a popular spot with local fishermen going about their daily business.
 Our ride continues to Playa Ancón, a classic white-sand Caribbean beach, where we have a picnic lunch (weather dependent).
 For those who wish, there are swimming opportunities before we cycle back to Trinidad.
 On our return, we visit the workshop used by the Trinidad Cycling Club to learn more about the local cycling culture and how they maintain bikes without easy access to spare parts.

 In the afternoon, we join the Santander family for a pottery-making class.
 Here we learn skills that have been passed down by several generations of this Cuban family before making our own pottery with the guidance of a family member.
-This evening, we enjoy dinner at a private paladar with a local collective of musicians performing interpretations of classic Cuban trova songs.
+This evening, we enjoy dinner at a private paladar with live music.

 Accommodation: Casas particulares